 Confident that I had found the source of the rear glass leak, I showed Tim the third brake light assembly and the old foam gasket seal attached to it.
 I told him I would make a new foam gasket seal and re-install the third brake light.
 I replaced the seal and water.
 Then, tested the third brake light with a water hose.
 Tim watched the inside of the back glass from the rear seat as I sprayed down the third brake light assembly and back glass for 2 to 3 minutes.
 Alas!
 The rear glass leak was no longer present.
 I am glad because I would not have to remove the glass and replace the messy, black butyl tape!
 Tim was also happy because his repair bill was considerably less than removing and re-installing the entire back glass assembly.

 A proper fix for rear glass leak brake light assembly

 A quick google search for Ford third brake light leaking will reveal a variety of different fixes that other people have come up with.
 The most common fix that people seem to do is to permanently seal the third brake light assembly to the back of the cab with an adhesive such as glue or urethane.
 DO NOT DO THIS!
 The next time your third brake light needs a bulb replacement you will have a mess to deal with.
 The adhesive will either pull the paint off the back of the truck cab when you pull the brake light assembly, crack the brake light assembly, or have to be removed by cutting.
 The latter will most likely result in scratched paint.

-I used a piece of 7/32 foam gasket seal that attaches with a piece of built in adhesive tape.
-This is the same type of material that is attached to the edges of windshields to keep dirt and water out of the pinchweld.
-This type of gasket seal can be purchased online or some automotive stores.
+I used a piece of 7/32 foam gasket seal that attaches with a piece of built-in adhesive tape.
+This is the same type of material attached to the edges of windshields to keep dirt and water out of the pinch weld.
+You can purchase this type of gasket seal online and some automotive stores.
 If you cannot find the same material that I used, you can purchase a 3M double-sided foam adhesive tape at your local parts store.

 - Remove the old foam gasket from the third brake light assembly